LenneDalben/StardewValleyModsGPL/Townies Need Food!/[CP] Townies Need Food! Main/Townies Need Food Readme.txt

 Repeatable: true or false, default is true
 IncludeIslandContent: true or false, default is true (toggle special orders requiring recipes from the island)

 With regards to the "sparseness" of the orders: the game picks from a pool of the available orders, so if you'd prefer to get through some of the vanilla special orders first, install this mod later in your playthrough.
-I also added some season requirements to help spread out the orders a bit.

 Note that the mod does not come packaged with a config file.
 The config file will be generated after you run the game with the mod installed at least once.
+Due to a limitation with the way that the game reads modifications to the special orders, I recommend changing the config before you start your save.
+Then, once you start using this mod, don't change the config again.

 ||Compatibility||